Why study Sport and Exercise Science at Liverpool John Moores University?

 Please see the programme specification document for further details on this course:Programme specification document (PDF)

-This module introduces you to important theoretical concepts and practical skills in applied sport and exercise science practice.
-It also familiarises and develops your computer competency, practical skills and techniques relevant to applied sport and exercise science settings.
+This module helps you to develop an understanding of the concepts, skills and competencies underpinning inter-disciplinary applied sport and exercise science practice.
+You will develop computing competency, practical skills and measurement techniques relevant to applied sport and exercise science settings.

 Research Methods 1